Patchouli (Pogostemon cablin)

 After germination, Patchouli is a very fast growing plant (it is a member of the Mint family).

 Start your seeds in containers of good potting soil.
 These are tiny seeds and can be pressed or lightly watered into the potting soil surface.
 Keep evenly watered and warm at all times.
 A water spray bottle on 'mist' mode is great for use with seedlings.
-Keep evenly watered at all times, do not let dry out or get cold.
+Keep evenly watered at all times, do not let dry out or get cold (below 75 degrees).

-PLEASE ALSO NOTE THAT SOME CHAFF/DRIED LEAF IS IN THE SEED PACKET AS WELL AS THE 100+ SEEDS.
-PATCHOULI SEEDS ARE VERY TINY, THE SIZE OF A SMALL 'FLEA'.
-PLANT THE SEEDS + CHAFF ALL TOGETHER AND KEEP WARM/75-85 DEGREES + EVENLY WATERED.
+PLEASE ALSO NOTE THAT CHAFF/PLANT MATERIAL IS IN THE SEED PACKET AS WELL AS THE 100+ SEEDS.
+PATCHOULI SEEDS ARE VERY TINY.
+PLEASE PLANT THE SEEDS + CHAFF ALL TOGETHER AND KEEP WARM/75-85 DEGREES + EVENLY WATERED.
 WAIT AT LEAST THREE (3) WEEKS TO SEE THE START OF TINY SEEDLINGS.
-Perhaps sow some of the seeds and observe them germinate rather than dumping the whole packet (300+) into one container.
+Start in a flat or container of good potting soil.
+KEEP 75-8 and water eenly/daily.
+Once you have seedlings you can transplant them into individual containers.
+Perhaps sow some of the seeds and observe them germinate rather than dumping the whole packet into one container.
 Treat like Mint, must be kept warm/75-85 degrees and bright but not direct sun is best for seedlings/this plant.